HypothesisWorks/hypothesis/paper.md

 *Property-based testing* is a style of testing popularised by the QuickCheck family of libraries, first in Haskell [@DBLP:conf/icfp/ClaessenH00] and later in Erlang [@DBLP:conf/erlang/ArtsHJW06], which integrates generated test cases into existing software testing workflows:
-Instead of tests which provide examples of a single concrete behaviour, tests specify properties that hold for a wide range of inputs, which the testing library then attempts to generate test cases to refute.
+Instead of tests that provide examples of a single concrete behaviour, tests specify properties that hold for a wide range of inputs, which the testing library then attempts to generate test cases to refute.
 For a general introduction to property-based testing, see [@PraiseOfPBT].